gsthr logo

 Smoking in Sri Lanka

 In Sri Lanka, the prevalence of tobacco smoking among adults aged 15 years and older shows a notable trend over recent years.
-As of 2022, the crude prevalence of tobacco smoking in the adult population was recorded at 8.5%.
-This figure represents a decrease from the 12.3% reported in 2020 and the 13.8% recorded in 2019.
-The gender-specific prevalence in 2022 indicate that 17.7% of males and 0.2% of females were smokers.
-This marks a significant reduction in smoking prevalence among males from 25.9% in 2020 and 27.4% in 2019.
-However, smoking prevalence among females remained constant at 0.2% since 2020, down from 0.3% in 2019.
-The decline in smoking rates corresponds with a reduction in the number of smokers, from 1,968,059 in 2020 to 1,380,571 in 2022.
+As of 2024, the current prevalence of tobacco smoking in the adult population was recorded to be 12.9%.
+This figure represents a slight increase from12.3% reported in 2020 and a slight decrease from13.8% recorded in 2019.
+The gender-specific prevalence in 2024 indicates that 26.6% of males and 0.5% of females were current smokers.
+This marks a slight increase in smoking prevalence among males from 25.9% in 2020 but a decrease from 27.4% in 2019.
+However, smoking prevalence among females increase from 0.2% in 2020.
+The increase in smoking rates corresponds with an increase in the number of smokers, from 2.2 million in 2020 to 2.3 million in 2022.
 The adult daily smoking prevalence in 2020 was 6.4%, with a prevalence of 13.9% among males.
 Despite these reductions, smoking-related mortality remains a concern, with 11,935 deaths recorded in 2021.
 The annual percentage of overall deaths attributable to smoking in 2021 was 7.53%, with a higher impact on males (10.95%) compared to females (3.38%).
 These statistics underscore the ongoing public health challenge posed by tobacco smoking in Sri Lanka and necessitate concerted efforts in reducing smoking prevalence and associated health impacts.

 Read articles from Sri Lanka